 My neice started holding hers at 4 months, not completly but almost, by 5 months completely by herself.
 Every kid does it when they want to, just like walking, talking, etc.

 I totally agree with Carol in PA.
 My daughter never held her own bottle.
 My husband and I always held it for her while cradling her in our arms.
-It was an intimacy that we all enjoyed, and provided her with great comfort up until she stopped using a bottle.
-She did hold her own sippy cup though.

 Is he doing everything else you would expect at his age?
 If so, then relax, he is just taking his time!
 (Typical guy--let the woman of the house serve!)